Example investment banking interview questions

 - Tell me about a recent piece of news affecting our bank that interested you

 - If you had to choose one place, where would you invest your money right now?

 Investment banking recruiters have observed that many candidates apply for roles with insufficient knowledge of the bank and the industry.
 To ensure you don’t make the same mistake, spend a good amount of time before the interview on your chosen bank’s website.
 There you’ll find a wealth of useful information.
-For example, the ‘multimedia library’ within the news and opinion section of Royal Bank of Scotland's website contains videos about the bank’s strategy and services.

 Typical questions about your suitability

 - Why do you believe you are better for this role than others?

 - Why do you think you will fit in at this bank?

 - How can you add value at this bank?

 Most applicants will, like you, have a sterling academic record, related work experience and some of the specific skills that are sought by the bank.
 Note these down, but also think about your competitive edge.